CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation: Introduction

-Addressing this limitation, we propose a novel self-supervised depth estimation method for surround camera setups that enforces multi-view consistency.
+To address this limitation, we propose a novel self-supervised depth estimation method for surround-view camera setups that enforces multi-view consistency by expanding the receptive field in border regions and constraining correspondence matching to a small neighborhood.
 Given the intrinsic and relative orientation parameters and an initial predicted depth, the 3D points reconstructed from all images are mapped onto a shared unit cylinder.
 This produces a unified representation across images in which pixels are indexed by cylindrical coordinates and where reconstructions of the same 3D point from multiple images are projected to the same 2D point on the cylinder.
 Thus, this projection establishes consistent neighborhood relations across images, aligning overlapping image regions.
-In contrast to approaches that exchange features between images without explicitly modeling their geometric relationship, typically using learned attention, we introduce an explicit, non-learned spatial attention that weights pixel interactions based on the geodesic distances between their cylindrical coordinates.
-We additionally modulate our spatial attention by feature-space similarity, i.e., we decrease the influence of pixels with dissimilar features even when they are spatially close to each other.
-Thus, our main contributions are: \begin{itemize} \item We propose a novel \textbf{non-learned geometry-guided spatial attention} mechanism for surround camera setups. \item To enforce multi-view consistency during training and inference, we propose a mapping onto a shared \textbf{cylindrical representation}. \item We thoroughly evaluate our proposed method, focusing on \textbf{multi-view consistency}.
+In contrast to approaches that exchange features between images without explicitly modeling their geometric relationship, typically using purely learned attention, we introduce a non-learned spatial attention weighting that weights pixel interactions based on the geodesic distances between their cylindrical coordinates.
+Thus, our main contributions are: \begin{itemize} \item We propose a \textbf{spatial attention} mechanism for surround camera systems with \textbf{non-learned geometry-guided} weighting \item To enforce \textbf{multi-view consistency} during training and inference, we propose a mapping onto a shared \textbf{cylindrical representation}. \item We thoroughly evaluate our proposed method, focusing on \textbf{multi-view consistency}.
 In this context, we further present a novel \textbf{depth consistency metric}, closing a relevant gap in the literature. \end{itemize}